klokare/evo/README.md

 ```

 ## Running an experiment
 The EVO library includes the XOR experiment in the `x/examples/xor` directory.
 The configuration is stored in the xor-config.json file which can be edited directly or can be overriden with command line flags.
-The XOR example makes use of several of the extensinos (those packages and utilities in the "x" directory) which simplify the set up and execution of an experiment.
+The XOR example makes use of several of the extensions (those packages and utilities in the "x" directory) which simplify the set up and execution of an experiment.
 More information related to these will appear on the blog shortly.

 By default, the XOR experiment will output to the console.
 ```bash